webrasa/terrenos-frontend/README.md

 └── tailwind.config.js                   # Tailwind CSS configuration
 ```

+### Customization

+You can easily configure Nextless by making a search in the whole project with `FIXME:`.

 ### Deploy to production

 You can see the results locally in production mode with: